mershark/My-Portfolio/README.md

 ### Deployment

-You can deploy this project by transferring the files in your local repository onto your sever
+You can deploy this project by transferring the files in your local repository onto your server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>